electrode-io/electrode-native/docs/cli/start.md

 * Git or File System path, to the custom Composite repository (refer to the [custom Composite] documentation for more information).

+`--compositeDir <compositeDir>`

+* Directory in which to generate the composite
+* The directory should either not exist (will be created) or be empty
+* By default the composite will be generated in a temorary directory

 `--descriptor/-d <descriptor>`

 * Target a specific native application version, associated to the provided *complete native application descriptor*.